dacarlin/protein-transformers/README.md

 ## Protein language model implementation

-In addition to the lecture videos, a reference implementation is available on GitHub.
-There are three main sections, all implemented in PyTorch:
+In addition to the lecture videos, a reference implementation is available on GitHub in this repository.
+There are three main sections, all implemented in PyTorch in the `main.py` file and the various lecture notebooks.

-- protein data loaders and tokenizers
+- Protein data loaders and tokenizers
-- protein transformer model
+- Protein transformer model
-- training and evaluating the model
+- Training and evaluating the model

 The model architecture is identical to that of GPT-2, except for the embedding dimension since we have a much smaller vocabulary.
 The code is [substantially based on Andrej Karpathy's implementation in the Makemore series]().
 In fact, the whole idea for this series is based on [Andrej's amazing lectures]().
+Huge thanks and shout-out to Andrej for his inspiring work on the Neural Networks: Zero to Hero series!

 ### Protein data loaders